myinusa/fontify/README.md

 1. Install the Fontify extension from the VS Code marketplace.
 2. Open the Command Palette by pressing `Ctrl+Shift+P` or `Cmd+Shift+P` on macOS.
 3. Type 'Fontify' and select the appropriate command:
-   - **Change Font**: This will prompt you to enter a new font family which will then be applied globally in VS Code.
+   - **Fontify: Enable UI Font**: This will prompt you to enter a new font family which will then be applied globally in VS Code.
-   - **Disable Font**: This will revert the font back to its original settings as installed by default.
+   - **Fontify: Disable UI Font**: This will revert the font back to its original settings as installed by default.

 ## Configuration